Skip to main content

 Add an agent

-Open Settings > Members > Add Agent.
-Give the agent a recognizable name and copy the generated API key.
+Open Agents from the sidebar.
+Give the agent a recognizable name, choose personal, project, or org scope, and copy the generated API key.

 5